Responsible Minerals Sourcing Policy

 As a fabless semiconductor company supplying Integrated Circuits (ICs) to customers worldwide, MaxLinear uses only world-class manufacturers to produce its products.
 MaxLinear's supply chain spans the globe, with suppliers in many countries.

 MaxLinear's suppliers also have their own suppliers for the materials used in MaxLinear's products.
-In particular, some or all of these minerals may be used in the manufacture of MaxLinear's products:
+In particular, some or all of these minerals may be used in the manufacturing of MaxLinear's products:

 • Gold